Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/README.md

 # Team

 * Alexandria Leggett: Product Offering Manager-Team Leader
-* Andrea Lucas: Technical Director/Architecture & Development Lead
+* Andrea Lucas: Technical Director-Architecture & Development Lead
 * Yolanda Rabun: Legal & Logistics Lead
+* Denise Knorr Externalization Operations Lead
-* Evelyn R. Anderson: Master Inventor
+* Evelyn R. Anderson: Master Inventor - Product Patent Lead
 * David Nixon: Lead Back-End Developer
 * Syd Bailey: Lead Full Stack Developer
-* Sebastian Huynh: Lead Designer
+* Sebastian Huynh: Lead Product Designer
-* Alexandra Devine: Data Scientist/Tech Generalist
+* Alexandra Devine: Data Scientist/Patent Co-Lead
 * Gerald Mitchel: Engineer/Back-End Developer
-* Denise Knorr Oeraations Lead
-* Chris Stefano-Lead Generalist
+* Chris Stefano- Key Researcher/Administrative Focal
 * Dylan Zucker: Data Scientist
 * Kristen Ray: Data Scientist/ UI Designer
-* Ricky Ellison:
+* Ricky Ellison: Tech Generalist
 * Ann Umberhocker: Engineer: Full-Stack Developer
 * Mike Boone: Security Lead
-* Shrey Anand: Developer
+* Shrey Anand: Development Generalist

 # Problem and solution

-Black voters have experienced obstacles in casting their votes for a long while.
-The process of casting a vote is challenging due to restrictive local processes, changing requirements, regulations, and lack of information.
+For centuries, voters in disparate communities, particularly Black voters, have experienced obstacles in casting their votes be it situational or intentionally constructed.
+Voting has been perceived an intangible and unfair process based on restrictive local processes, changing requirements, regulations, inability to access the correct voting location, and lack of information.
+As a result millions of minority votes go uncounted, purged, or simply not submitted do to lack of faith and trust in the system.

-The **Five Fifths Voter** solution will help ensure that Black voters can identify the correct polling station, quickly and affordably, according to their own schedule.
-The project also equips voters with the necessary information to vote according up to date and local requirements.
+The **Five Fifths Voter** solution will help ensure that disenfranchised minority voters can are Educated, Empowered, and Enabled to overcome setbacks incurred by voter suppresion through achieving the follwoing; clearly identifying the correct polling station, notifying users of all requirements needed for their state and personal data as it pertains to different types of voting, deadlines, and quick/ affordable access.
+This solution helps to rewrite the narrative by placing control back in the voters' hands and generating a voter journey that prioritizes their individual lifestyles and needs.
+Furthermore, **Five Fifths Voter** strives to evolve the culture of voting and enable users to build a relationship with us through having the ability to select personalized features that enhance their experience and interact with other users to become a part of a community.
+This platform is designed to keep users coming back for many elections to come.

 # Video